 Santa Cruz County Behavioral Health Services (BHS) staff and contract providers engage with the diverse clienteles and family members who reside within the community.
 We provide Prevention and Early Intervention programs to persons across the lifespan, including culturally and linguistically appropriate services to infants, preschoolers, teenagers, adults, older adults and parents.
-The Behavioral Health Director attends the Local Behavioral Health Board monthly, and other staff and managers attend upon request.
+The Behavioral Health Director attends the Local Mental Health Behavioral Health Board monthly, and other staff and managers attend upon request.
+The Director of Substance Use Disorder Services attends the Substance Use Disorder Commission meetings which are every other month.
 The Behavioral Health Department Directors facilitate bi-weekly to monthly Contractor & Partner meetings where updates on services are provided.
 County staff participate in a variety of boards and commissions, such at the Santa Cruz Community Foundation Diversity Partnership Advisory Board, the Queer Youth Task Force, Trauma-Informed Consortium, Special Education Local Plan Area (SELPA), Harm Reduction Coalition and Justice Council.
 We have close partnerships with law enforcement, county jail, juvenile hall, probation, child welfare, schools, health clinics, local shelter facilities, food pantry service providers and community-based agencies.
-Santa Cruz County is geographically small, and staff are able to have close working relationships with a variety of service providers, which enhances our ability to engage and coordinate services for consumers in a variety of locations.
-Due to the close partnership between Behavioral Health, Santa Cruz County Office of Education, and School Districts throughout Santa Cruz county, both students and their families have been able to receive referrals to needed services, and creative efforts have been made to meet the mental health and substance use disorder needs of undocumented students and their families.
+Santa Cruz County is geographically small, and staff have close working relationships with a variety of service providers, which enhances our ability to engage and coordinate services for consumers in a variety of locations.
+Due to the close partnership between Behavioral Health, Santa Cruz County Office of Education, and School Districts throughout Santa Cruz County, both students and their families have been able to receive referrals to needed services, and creative efforts have been made to meet the mental health and substance use disorder needs of undocumented students and their families.
+The Behavioral Health Equity Collaborative actively engages with its members which include the community, partners and stakeholder in the behavioral health system's planning process for services.